brandonyee333/test/modules/dxp/apps/osb/osb-customer/osb-portlet/documentation/auto_provisioning.markdown

     * "_name" : OSB ProductEntry, use a Dossiera ID mapping, but if not available, use the name of the product
     * "_productType": Salesforce product types
       * Possible Values: "Add to", "New", "Renewal", "Renewal Downgrade", "Renewal Migration", "Renewal Upgrade"
-* "_contacts": should contain existing users
+* "_contacts": should contain existing users, a warning will show if they don't exist
   * "_role": role of the user, if testing Analytics Cloud, a user should have the "Analytics Cloud Owner" role
 * "_partnerAccount": OSB PartnerEntry
   * "_dossieraAccountKey": should be unique and match the value on Customer (identifier to grab the OSB partner)